fitbenchmarking/fitbenchmarking/docs/source/users/BenchmarkProblems.rst

 or :download:`.tar.gz <https://numerical.rl.ac.uk/fitbenchmarking/HOGBEN_samples.tar.gz>`

-These problems (also found in the folder `examples/benchmark_problems/HOGBEN_samples`) contain simulated reflectormetry data.
+These problems (also found in the folder `examples/benchmark_problems/HOGBEN_samples`) contain simulated reflectometry data.
 The data supplied has been generated using the `HOGBEN sample suite <https://github.com/jfkcooper/HOGBEN/blob/main/hogben/models/samples.py>.

 These problems have between 4 and 10 unknown parameters, and fit around 180 data points.